State University of New York at Canton

-The State University of New York at Canton (SUNY Canton) is a public college in Canton, New York.
+The State University of New York at Canton (SUNY Canton) is a public college in Canton, New York, United States.
 It is part of the State University of New York.
-The college offers 31 bachelor's degrees, 20 associate degrees, three one-year certificate programs, and 23 online degrees.
+The college offers bachelor's degrees, associate degrees, and certificate programs.

 History

-Founded in 1906 as the School of Agriculture (SOA) at St. Lawrence University, SUNY Canton was the first postsecondary, two-year college authorized by the New York State Legislature.
-In 1941, SOA was renamed the New York State Agricultural and Technical Institute (ATI).
+Founded in 1906 as the "School of Agriculture (SOA) at St. Lawrence University", SUNY Canton was the first postsecondary, two-year college authorized by the New York State Legislature.
+In 1941, SOA was renamed the "New York State Agricultural and Technical Institute" (ATI).
 ATI became a member college of the State University of New York in 1948.
-To recognize advanced technology programs added in the 1950s and 1960s, the college underwent another name change in 1965, this time becoming the State University of New York Agricultural and Technical College at Canton (ATC).
+To recognize advanced technology programs added in the 1950s and 1960s, the college underwent another name change in 1965, this time becoming the "State University of New York Agricultural and Technical College at Canton" (ATC).
 In 1987, the SUNY Board of Trustees authorized yet another name change to the college's present designation as the State University of New York College of Technology at Canton.

 In 1997, SUNY Canton received bachelor's degree granting approval from the SUNY Board of Trustees and the Governor of New York State.

 Academics

-Since SUNY Canton offers one-year certificates, associates degrees, and bachelor's degrees, students in many disciplines may pursue a "ladder curriculum", allowing them to first earn a certificate and then proceed to the next level.
+Since SUNY Canton offers certificates, associates degrees, and bachelor's degrees, students in many disciplines may pursue a "ladder curriculum," allowing them to first earn a certificate or associates degree and then proceed to the next level.
 SUNY Canton confers degrees through three academic schools: the School of Business & Liberal Arts, the Canino School of Engineering Technology, and the School of Science, Health & Criminal Justice.

 Special programs

 The university offers cross-registration with St. Lawrence University, Clarkson University, and SUNY Potsdam as members of the Associated Colleges of the St. Lawrence Valley.
 A two-and-two program in environmental science and forestry and a one-and-one program in Forest Technology are offered in conjunction with the State University of New York College of Environmental Science and Forestry.
 In both programs students begin taking general education classes at SUNY Canton prior to transferring to SUNY ESF to take environmental and forestry classes and complete the degree programs.
 Students interested in pursuing a master's degree in accountancy (MS), health services administration (MS), and technology management (MBA) have the opportunity to do so through agreements with Clarkson University.
 The college is also home to the David Sullivan-St. Lawrence County Law Enforcement Academy and the SUNY Canton Corrections Academy.

+Students enrolled in SUNY Canton's Center for Criminal Justice, Intelligence and Cybersecurity can enroll in University at Albany's College of Emergency Preparedness, Homeland Security and Cybersecurity (CEHC) and will lead directly to a Master of Science in Information Science degree.
+The other leads into a Master of Arts in Criminal Justice degree offered through UAlbany's School of Criminal Justice.

+An agreement with the University at Buffalo Law School allows students in Legal Studies or Applied Psychology to complete their law degree in six years, with three years at SUNY Canton and three years with University at Buffalo.